jankeesvw/evohome-to-influxdb/README.md

-# Evohome to InfluxDB
+# Evohome to InfluxDBv2

 This is a docker container that pushes data from the Honeywell Evohome API to InfluxDB.
+Based on work of jankeesvw [evohome-to-influxdb] (https://github.com/jankeesvw/evohome-to-influxdb)

 To use this run: